 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

 A bachelor's degree is the most common level of education achieved by those in careers related to publishing, with approximately 80.4% of workers getting one.
 See the the most common levels of education for publishing workers below.

 100.0% of publishing workers have at least a associate.
 View the chart below to get an idea of what degree level most of those in publishing careers have.

 This of course varies depending on which publishing career you choose.

 A major in Publishing could lead to a variety of careers.
 While many graduates may decide to work for a publishing house, magazine, or website, there are plenty of other jobs graduates are qualified for.
 These include a career in book promotions and sales, advertising, project management, and writing.
 Some graduates decide to pursue an advanced degree and go into the fields of law, business or education.

-Careers in publishing are declining at a rate faster than the national average.
-As fewer newspapers, books, and magazines are being published in print, there is a decrease in the amount of publishers needed.
+As fewer newspapers, books, and magazines are being published in print, there will be likely decrease in the amount of publishers needed.